 If you’re running in a race, stop and ask at the medical station for some lubricant.
-The best advice for women is to run with a seamless sports bra that is tight-fitting.
+The best advice for women is to run in a tight-fitting, seamless sports bra.

 How to treat post-run

-Once you’ve finished your run, you want to wash your nipples with soap or an antibacterial wash to prevent any infections.
+Once you’ve finished your run, wash your nipples with soap or an antibacterial wash to prevent any infections.
 Make sure the soap you use doesn’t have any chemicals or fragrances that could irritate the skin.

 - Very painful

 If you’re not getting any relief, or your nipples seem to be getting worse, then you should go and see your doctor.
 Give your nipples a break from your workout for a few days so that they have sufficient time to heal.
 Even if you want to use a nipple cap, you don’t want to risk chafing them again mid-run.

 While it may not always work, you can take steps to prevent nipple chafing.